-- In the bowl of a stand mixer, whisk together flour, salt, sugar, baking soda and yeast.
-Add the warm buttermilk, butter and egg.
-Add paddle attachment and mix on medium-high speed for about 5 minutes until dough begins to pull from the sides and is smooth and shiny.
+In the bowl of a stand mixer, whisk together flour, salt, sugar, baking soda and yeast.
+Add the room temperature buttermilk, butter and egg.
+Add kneading attachment and mix on medium-high speed for about 5 minutes until dough begins to pull from the sides and is smooth and shiny.

-- Turn dough out onto a lightly floured surface.
+Turn dough out onto a lightly floured surface.
 Dough will be quite soft and a bit damp.
-Roll out to 3/4-inch thickness and cut rounds using a 3 3/4 inch biscuit cutter, re-rolling scraps as needed.
+Roll out to 1/8 inch thickness and cut rounds using a 3 ¾ inch biscuit or circle cutter, re-rolling scraps as needed.

 Dust a baking sheet generously with cornmeal.
 Move dough rounds to baking sheet then flip rounds over so that both sides are dusted with cornmeal.
 Cover the dough with plastic wrap or a light towel.
 Allow dough to rise at warm room temperature until puffed up but not doubled in size, about 30 minutes.